As a business owner, we know making it easy to process card payments for customers is vital to the running and growth of your business.

 How Much Does Payment Processing Cost?

-What almost all payment processors do is take the base charges set by the bank and Visa/Mastercard and bump them up.
+Where ISOs make their money is by taking the fees set by the acquiring bank and bumping them up and adding additional fees on top.
 In some cases, this can increase the amount you pay by up to 600%.

-We will go over the fees in much more detail in a later section below.
+We go over examples of additional/hidden fees in more detail below.